bakalianosm/Student-Management-Program/README.md

 #### Acceptable Commands and their use

- 1. i(nsert) studentid lastname firstname zip year gpa: εισήγαγε στην δομή ένα φοιτητή με κλειδί studentid που έχει εισαχθεί το έτος year, έχει μόνιμη κατοικία στον Τ.Κ. zip και έχει μέσο όρο μέχρι στιγμής gpa. Επανάληψη εισαγωγής εγγραφής με υπάρχον κλειδί studentid στην δομή δεν είναι εφικτή και σχετική ένδειξη λάθους εμφανίζεται στην έξοδο.
+ 1. **i**(nsert) studentid lastname firstname zip year gpa: this command inserts a record to the structures.

-2. l(ook-up) studentid: ανάκτησε και τύπωσε στην εγγραφή του εν λόγω φοιτητή στο tty. Αν δεν υπάρχει, τύπωσε σχετικό μήνυμα.
+2. l(ook-up) studentid: this command searches for a student with "studentid" StudentID.

-3. d(elete) studentid: διέγραψε από την δομή την/τον φοιτήτρια/φοιτητή με αριθμό studentid. Αν δεν υπάρχει τέτοια εγγραφή, τύπωσε σχετικό μήνυμα.
+3. d(elete) studentid: this command deletes both of the structures the student with "studentid" StudentID , if exists.

-4. n(umber) year: για την ακαδημαϊκή χρονιά year βρες πόσοι παραμένουν εγγεγραμμένοι. Στο ΕΚΠΑ εγγεγραμμένος μπορεί να παραμείνει κάποιος χωρίς περιορισμό. Η εντολή αυτή βρίσκει πόσοι φοιτητές συνεχίζουν να δραστηριοποιούνται πχ. στο 6ο χρόνο, κλπ.
+4. n(umber) year: for the academic year "year" find how many students are enrolled .

-5. t(op) num year: για την ακαδημαϊκή χρονιά year βρες τους num φοιτητές με την καλύτερη απόδοση.
+5. t(op) num year: this command finds the top "num" students for "year" year , based on their GPA.

-6. a(verage) year: για την ακαδημαϊκή χρονιά year βρες τους τον μέσο όρο.
+6. a(verage) year: this command finds the average GPA for "year" year.

-7. m(inimum) year: για την ακαδημαϊκή χρονιά year βρες την/τον φοιτήτρια/φοιτητή με το μικρότερο μέσο όρο.
+7. m(inimum) year: this command finds the student with the smallest GPA for "year" year.

-8. c(ount): για κάθε έτος φοίτησης βρες τον αριθμό των φοιτητών που υπάρχουν στην δομή.
+8. c(ount): for each year find how many students are enrolled.

-9. exit: το πρόγραμμα τερματίζει αφού απελευθερώσει με συγκροτημένο τρόπο όλο το χώρο που έχει καταλάβει στην μνήμη.
+9. exit: terminates the main program and deallocate all the memory that allocated dynamically.